-If your senior loved one has been diagnosed with Alzheimer’s disease, you’ll want to ensure he or she receives high-quality home care in Roseville.
+If your senior loved one has been diagnosed with Alzheimer’s disease, you’ll want to ensure he or she receives high-quality home care.
+Roseville home care providers are available round-the-clock to provide care and support.
 However, you may encounter many misconceptions surrounding the disease, which can make it more difficult to provide appropriate care.
 Learning more about the truth behind these common myths is one of the first steps toward making informed care decisions.

 1. Alzheimer’s Is Part of Aging

 Normal forgetfulness such as misplacing items is a common part of aging, but forgetting things like the month or year or how to drive to a familiar location can indicate Alzheimer’s disease.
 Alzheimer’s disease is progressive, which means it worsens over time and can make daily activities more difficult to complete, which may mean Alzheimer’s care in Roseville is necessary.
 Age-related forgetfulness typically isn’t progressive and doesn’t interfere with daily activities.

 2. Alzheimer’s Only Affects People Over 60